-2. Availability and accuracy, relevance of the data, comparability 3.
-To define reporting boundaries, very wide category 4.
-Lack of public, approved and free of charge emissions factors in some countries 5.
+- 2. Availability and accuracy, relevance of the data, comparability - 3.
+To define reporting boundaries, very wide category - 4.
+Lack of public, approved and free of charge emissions factors in some countries - 5.
 Lack of common regulation, methodology on EU level.

-What are the needs to develop this indicator in future?
-1. Technical tools to collect data 2.
-An available methodology 3.
-More resources and competencies 4.
-Other - Maturity and quality of company processes and data, processes for vendor and contract management etc.
+- 1. Technical tools to collect data

+- 2. An available methodology

+- 3. More resources and competencies

+- 4. Other Maturity and quality of company processes and data, processes for vendor and contract management etc.

-"Carbon Emissions - other indirect emission" were reported on company level by 28 undertakings, 25 are reporting on company level exclusively.
+'Carbon Emissions - other indirect emission' were reported on company level by 28 undertakings, 25 are reporting on company level exclusively.
 Only five undertakings report on product or service level, predominantly in case of mobile networks, fixed networks and data centres.

-Mobile network and fixed network operators report for mostly all network elements, masts/sites and local/ personal networks getting lesser attention then for "carbon emissions - Indirect emissions" and spectrum remaining excluded.
+Mobile network and fixed network operators report for mostly all network elements, masts/sites and local/ personal networks getting lesser attention then for 'carbon emissions - Indirect emissions' and spectrum remaining excluded.

-Regardless of the level of reporting, the common metric remains $CO_2$ equivalents in metric tons.
+Regardless of the level of reporting, the common metric remains CO2 equivalents in metric tons.
 28 undertakings report difficulties, some pointing out that this category provides the largest difficulties.